mechatroner/vscode_rainbow_csv/rbql_core/README.md

 RBQL is an eval-based SQL-like query engine for (not only) CSV file processing.
 It provides SQL-like language that supports SELECT queries with Python or JavaScript expressions.
 RBQL is best suited for data transformation, data cleaning, and analytical queries.
-RBQL is distributed with CLI apps, text editor plugins, Python and JS libraries.
+RBQL is distributed with CLI apps, text editor plugins, IPython/Jupyter magic command, Python and JS libraries.

 [Official Site](https://rbql.org/)